Pomax/lib-font/README.md

 #### Browser "installation"

-Download the [`./dist/lib-font.js`](https://github.com/Pomax/lib-font/tree/master/dist/lib-font.js) file and put it wherever your codebase puts third party libraries.
-Then load it in the browser using a modern module script tag in the `<head>`, of the form `<script type="module" src=".../lib-font.js" async>`.
+As all modern browsers support ES modules, simply [download]() place the `lib-font` dir in your JS asset dir, and then load it in the browser using a modern module script tag in the `<head>`, of the form `<script type="module" src=".../lib-font.js">`.

+If you want a single-file solution, then download the rolled up [`./dist/lib-font.js`](https://github.com/Pomax/lib-font/tree/master/dist/lib-font.js) file and put it wherever your codebase puts third party libraries.

+**WARNING: THIS DOES NOT CURRENTLY YIELD A WORKING FILE, DUE TO ROLLUP RENAMING CRUCIAL VARIABLES**

 Note that there is no legacy ES5 version of this library available.
-Every modern browser supports ES modules.
-Have a lookt at [babel](https://babeljs.io/) if you really have no choice but to use ES5.
+Have a look at [babel](https://babeljs.io/) if you really have no choice but to use ES5.

 ## Introduction